 Honor & identity

 To illustrate the way in which wearable heritage is connected to aspects like honor and identity, I will use the example of the (face) veil.
-In the WANA region face veils are worn for several reasons.
-The veil is worn for protection, against immorality, the (natural) elements and it is worn against the supernatural, like the Evil Eye.
+In the Asian and African region face veils are worn for several reasons.
+The veil is worn for protection, out of respect, the (natural) elements and it is also worn against the supernatural, like the Evil Eye.

-It is also worn to show the group identity of a person and draw the individual into anonymity at the same time.
-On the other hand the veil will be recognizable and very personal, since personal amulets are sewn onto these pieces of cloth.
-The veil also represents the honor of a person both in moral sense and in economic sense and social status, since the veil is decorated with riches of the dowry or mahr.
-The veils are made of precious textiles and are often decorated with valuable objects, coins, stones and beads.
-Besides, by wearing the veil a person bestows honor onto the people he or she meets and onto a higher being or God.
+But, it is also worn to display group identity of the wearer and draw the individual into anonymity at the same time.
+On the other hand the veil will be recognizable and very individual, since personal amulets were traditionally sewn onto these pieces of cloth.
+The veil also represents the honor of a person both in moral sense, in economic sense and in accordance with social status, since the veil is decorated with riches of the dowry, or mahr, in Arabic.
+The veils are made of rich textiles and are often decorated with valuable objects, coins, stones and beads.
+Besides, by wearing the veil, a person bestows honor onto the people he or she meets and onto a higher being or God.

-In the West Asian and North African region, items that I have called wearable heritage, often less than 100 years old, are not valued similarly as in Europe or America.
-What has almost become a new lifestyle for the European region - culture and heritage - is in the WANA region often still being designated as old-fashioned and backward.
+In the Asian and North African region, items I call wearable heritage, often less than 100 years old, are not valued similarly as in Europe or America.
+What has almost become a new lifestyle for the European region - culture and heritage - is in the region often still being designated as old-fashioned and backward.
 Veils like the ones we described are worn less and less often for that reason.

-Antique head covers in carefully lighted displays in Europe, that are sold for thousands of euro’s on the internet market, are sold in Turkmenistan for a fraction of the price to tourists.
-For the European visitor these head covers and veils symbolize authenticity and handicrafts long ago practiced in their own region.
-They also symbolize uniqueness, they still a hunger for romanticism and identity.
-Arab face veils are the representation of group identity and uniqueness that is lacking in Europe.
+Traditional head covers in carefully lighted displays in Europe, sometimes sold for thousands of euro’s on the internet market, are sold in Turkmenistan for a fraction of the price to tourists.
+For the European visitor these head covers and veils symbolize authenticity and handicrafts long ago practiced in their own region as well.
+They also symbolize uniqueness and still a hunger for romanticism and identity.
+Face veils are the symbol of identity and uniqueness that is lacking in Europe.